List of canonically crowned Marian images in the Philippines

 Below is a complete list of the Marian images venerated in the Catholic Church in the Philippines that were granted the honor of a canonical coronation by the Holy See.
-As of October 2025, there have been 63 Marian images crowned since the first in 1907.
+As of May 2026, there have been 65 Marian images crowned since the first in 1907.
+(Note: Counting also the Santo Niño de Cebu, which was crowned in 1965, brings up the number to a total of 66 canonically crowned images in the Philippines.)